GOLF IN CORNWALL: ENGLAND'S BEST KEPT SECRET

 By Mike May

-When people conjure up images of England's most southwesterly county of Cornwall, they often think about the area's rugged and cove-filled coastlines, its beautiful beaches, the many quaint seaside villages, and this area's famous foods such as Cornish clotted cream, Cornish pasties and freshly caught seafood, which is hauled in from the nearby Atlantic Ocean.
+When people conjure up images of England's most southwesterly county of Cornwall, they often think about the area's rugged, cove-filled coastlines, its beautiful beaches, the many quaint seaside villages, the BBC-TV shows Poldark and Doc Martin, which have been filmed in Cornwall, and this area's famous foods such as Cornish clotted cream, Cornish pasties and freshly caught seafood, which is hauled in from the nearby Atlantic Ocean.

 In addition to being one of Great Britain's more popular vacation destinations, Cornwall is home to a number of first-class golf courses - both links and parkland courses.
 The first golf course in the county was opened in 1889.
 It's the West Cornwall Golf Club in Lelant, located in western Cornwall.
 Today, the Cornwall Golf Union boasts more than 30 golf courses that range, geographically, from the Cape Cornwall Golf Club in the far western part of Cornwall to the Bude & North Cornwall Golf Club in the northeast section of the county, not far from the Cornwall-Devon county line.

-Pages 7-8: Trevose Golf & Country Club (Padstow, Cornwall)
+4.)
+Trevose Golf & Country Club (in Padstow)

-Pages 8-9: Bude & North Cornwall Golf Club (Bude, Cornwall)
+5.)
+Bude & North Cornwall Golf Club (in Bude)

 More Information »